Moham-AT/store-remember-reflect-chats/README.md

 ### Step 1.
 Generate Utils File
 In the `reverie/backend_server` folder (where `reverie.py` is located), create a new file titled `utils.py` and copy and paste the content below into the file:
 ```
-# Copy and paste your together api key
+# Copy and paste your together api key and voyage api key:
 TOGETHER_API_KEY = "<Your Together OpenAI API>"
+VOGAGE_API = "<your voyage api key>"
 # Put your name
 key_owner = "<Name>"